 - Soft Whole Grain Roll with Egg Salad.
 Cut into cubes and serve with fruit, chickpeas, and milk.

-Toddler Lunches with Breakfast Foods
+Lunchbox Ideas with Breakfast Foods

-I LOVE breakfast for lunch (and dinner) and find that often, classic breakfast foods make for easy meals that the little kids love.
+I LOVE breakfast for lunch (and dinner!) and find that often, classic breakfast foods make for easy meals that the little kids love.
 And serving them for lunch is a great way to use up leftovers.